 Three decades of experience in communications, public affairs, and public relations.
-Integrating science, markets, and missions; weaving the stuff of medicine’s future.
+Supporting sound environmental stewardship, sustainable economic growth, and promotion of human health and creativity.

 Before I started my freelance business in 2005, I was a vice president at Ruder Finn, where I was the go-to writer for Novartis Oncology, Johnson & Johnson, and Nature Publishing Group.
 Before that, I was senior editor and manager of new media for Memorial Sloan Kettering Cancer Center, where I developed the content of the center’s websites.
 At Sloan Kettering, I was in daily contact with many of the world’s leading cancer researchers and clinicians as well as patients, donors, and other stakeholders.
 I also worked for Scientific American Medicine, United Hospital Fund of New York, Merck & Co., and W. W. Norton.